ElioHealth

 • an emergency response service;

-• a substitute for professional medical advice, diagnosis, or treatment.
+• a substitute for professional medical advice, diagnosis, or treatment; or

 How the pilot works

-1. Invitation and consent Participation is by invitation only.
+1. Invitation and voluntary consent Participation is closed, voluntary, and self-enrolled.
 A participant decides whether to connect an approved wearable source and which permissions to grant.

 2. Pseudonymous participant setup The platform assigns a random internal identifier and platform alias for operational use.
-Routine analytics processing does not require the participant’s real name.
+An offline-issued participant code supports onboarding and account linking without routine use of the participant's real name in the analytics environment.

-3. Current wearable connection In the current pilot phase, ElioHealth retrieves selected data from Oura through the authorized integration flow.
+3. Current wearable connection In the current pilot phase, ElioHealth retrieves selected data from Oura through the authorized OAuth connection flow.

 4. Secure dashboard and optional advisor support Data is displayed in a secured application environment.
 Any advisor visibility is subject to explicit participant consent, role-based restrictions, and audit logging.

 5. Withdrawal and deletion The participant may disconnect the integration or withdraw from the pilot at any time.
-Following revocation or withdrawal, ElioHealth stops retrieving new data and deletes retained personal data unless retention is required by law.
+Following revocation or withdrawal, ElioHealth stops retrieving new data and deletes or de-identifies retained personal data unless retention is required by law or permitted under applicable integration terms.

 Privacy and security posture